vanhohen/WebNinja/XSS/Reflected/PHP.md

 ## Abuse

 There is filtering unlike code-1 but mechanism is not secure.
-The problem there any user input will be controlled and if there is "\<script>" inside of it, code will delete it.
+The problem here, any user input will be controlled and if there is "\<script>" inside of it, code will delete it.
 The issue here javascript can be executed with capital and lower case also so it is not case sensitive.
 Since code filters only "\<script>" with lower characters, we can make it like "\<ScRipT" and bypass filtering.

 ## Payload